jimmyopotalando/livestock-app/README.md

 📦 Future Improvements
-Switch to PostgreSQL in production

 Integrate AWS S3 for image storage
-Role-based access for Admin vs. User
 Push notifications for alerts
 OTP or biometric owner verification
 Admin dashboard as a web interface